Being Good Is Good Business

 Business Ethics

-Business ethics can be defined as "behaviour that is consistent with the principles, norms, and standards of business practice that have been agreed upon by society.
+Business ethics can be defined as "behaviour that is consistent with the principles, norms, and standards of business practice that have been agreed upon by society."

-Business ethics is the code of conduct followed by the organisation which can be both written or unwritten codes of morals, values and principles.
 Business ethics differs from business to business and also it is affected by the geography, nature of business and other various factors.
 However a bad ethical practice followed by the organisation can easily be identified, For example practice of employing child labour, accepting or giving bribes, illegal usage of copyrighted materials.

 Get quality help now